trentlarson/endorser-ch/README.md

 - 95 1 allow read of all data in claims/confirmations issued by requester
 - 95 1 in text search: show claim contents instead of DB records
 - 95 2 security: GitHub vulnerabilities
+- 92 1 fix any endpoints that return arrays to be a {"result":...} object to handle "publicUrls"
-- 90 1 change name of app from "uport demo" (when logging in)
+- 92 1 change name of app from "uport demo" (when logging in)
-- 90 2 update vulnerabilities in endorser-ch (from a836946c1b1897000dbe7e6d610df32aa32742ba )
+- 92 2 update vulnerabilities in endorser-ch (from a836946c1b1897000dbe7e6d610df32aa32742ba )
-- 90 0 add .json(someErr) to all routers in the error path
+- 92 0 add .json(someErr) to all routers in the error path
-- 90 0 security: add helmet
+- 92 0 security: add helmet
-- 90 1 run with nginx forwarding on port 80
+- 92 1 run with nginx forwarding on port 80
-- 90 2 switch from Confirmation to AgreeAction
+- 92 2 switch from Confirmation to AgreeAction
 - 90 0 disallow duplicate claims
 - 90 0 why do some claims (eg. claimIIW2019aFor1) not have iss set?
 - 90 0 see Sonia one hop away, send search for her to replicate